raulkviana/MSE-CNN-Implementations/README.md

 ## 4. Results

-Since it was verified that the Rate-Distortion Loss. $L_{RD}$, could contribute for better results, the metrics presented here were obtained with a model trained only with the modified cross-entropy loss.
+Since it was verified that the Rate-Distortion Loss, $L_{RD}$, could not contribute for better results, the metrics presented here were obtained with a model trained only with the modified cross-entropy loss.

 ### 4.1 F1-score, Recall and Precision with test data